lorddefinitia/NotePlus/WorkEffort.md

 We currently suspect a build issue; Thanks to the work of André Hentschel (visit #winehackers on IRC) to join in the discussion, we are cleaning up the automated build system to attempt to more closely replicate the build conditions found on Windows.

+I have also begun converting the source to ISO C++, in the hopes that this will uncover a hidden pointer error/problem somewhere in the source.

 PLEASE NOTE:

 The source in the repository is significantly altered to avoid circular dependency issues which were encountered during my initial builds.